sandord/Subspace.TextTemplating/README.txt

 * Store e-mail templates in a database and transform them on the fly
 * Change text template files without recompiling your application

+You can take a look at the supplied unit tests for some usage examples.